fogus/reinen-vernunft/README.md

 # reinen-vernunft

-A Clojure library designed to ... well, that part is up to you.
+Explorations and conversations regrading pure reason using Clojure.

 ## Usage

-FIXME
+Don't.

 ## License

-Copyright © 2017 FIXME
+Copyright © 2017 Fogus

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.